unitedsaftynet-lgtm/Dashborad/replit.md

 - Server selection and configuration management
 - Suitable for personal bot dashboard use

+**⚠️ IMPORTANT - Discord Integration Required:**
+The Discord Connector integration needs to be set up for the app to function properly.
+The connector integration was dismissed during migration.
+To enable full functionality:
+1. Set up the Discord Connector from the integrations panel, OR
+2. Implement alternative Discord OAuth2 with bot credentials stored as secrets

 **For Multi-User Support:**
 If you need multiple users to log in with their own Discord accounts, you would need:
 1. Implement Discord OAuth2 authorization code flow